canonical/openthread-border-router-snap/Thread-device.md

 The output `zephyr.hex` file will be available at: `~/connectedhomeip/examples/lighting-app/nrfconnect/build/zephyr/zephyr.hex`.

-### 5. Flashing the Firmware on the Dongle using nRF Desktop:
+### 5. Flashing the Firmware on the Dongle using nRF Desktop

 Refer to the "Programming the nRF52840 Dongle" section in [nRF Connect Programmer](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fug_nc_programmer%2FUG%2Fnrf_connect_programmer%2Fncp_introduction.html) guide to flash the firmware on the dongle.